-Additionally, each and every statement sworn to describing the person’s conduct must be evaluated for accuracy.
+Additionally, each and every statement is sworn to describe the person’s conduct and must be evaluated for accuracy.
 This is done by comparing the affidavit to the police report to make sure they are consistent, comparing the affidavit to any sworn testimony given at the ALR driver’s license hearing, and by comparing the affidavit to the person’s conduct on video.
 I am looking for any and all statements sworn that are contradicted by the actual evidence.
 I have had blood results held to be inadmissible because of faulty warrants and have had an officer appointed a public defender in the middle of a jury trial due to the amount of inaccurate sworn statements made in the affidavit.

 Was the Stop Legal

 Just because an officer swears to the legality of the stop does not mean the stop was legally made.
 Many people assume the officers would not pull someone over if they did not have a legal basis for it, but have you ever received a ticket for a violation you know you did not commit?